-Serval WS has up to 12 TB up to disk space with 64 GB of RAM on hand.
-A bunch of Nvidia GeForce graphics cards is also available, and it allows the user to choose between 4K or Full HD display.
-Both of these features make Serval WS a promising choice for the gaming fanatics out there as well.
+Serval WS has up to 12 TB disk space with 64 GB of RAM on hand.
+Many Nvidia GeForce graphics cards are also available, and it allows the user to choose between a 4K or Full HD display.
+Both of these features make Serval WS a good choice for the gaming fanatics out there as well.

 Furthermore, Serval WS features optimal connectivity with its ports.
-Overall, its a powerful beast of a machine which therefore warrants its hefty price and weight.
+Overall, it’s a powerful machine beast that warrants its hefty price and weight.
 The 15-inch model weighs about 3.4kg (7.5lbs), and you’d be carrying around 3.9kg (8.6lbs) for the 17-inch one.
 The price for the basic design laptop starts at 1999$.

 2. Dell XPS 13 7390

-Dell XPS 13 7390 allows for 3 different style choices for Windows, but Ubuntu only has one, namely the platinum silver, featuring the carbon fiber (black) palm rest.
-Honestly speaking, the Ubuntu config is definitely the most dashing one.
+Dell XPS 13 7390 allows for three different style choices for Windows, but Ubuntu only has one, the platinum silver, featuring the carbon fiber (black) palm rest.
+The Ubuntu config is the most dashing one.

 3. System76 Galago Pro Laptop

-Like System76’s other machines, the Galago Pro laptops run either its own POP!_OS or Ubuntu.
-But what really makes it stand out how cheap it is.
-In fact, the Galago Pro is one of the cheapest Linux laptops you can find!
+Like System76’s other machines, the Galago Pro laptops run either their POP!_OS or Ubuntu.
+But what makes it stand out how cheap it is.
+The Galago Pro is one of the most affordable Linux laptops you can find!

 The basic model of the Galago Pro comes with the 10th generation Intel Core, either the i7-10510U or i5-10210U.
 Dual-channel 8 GB of RAM (DDR4) is available, which runs at 2667MHz.
 However, this can be upgraded to even 64GB.
 Hard drive choices start from 240 GB (solid-state).
-This too upgradable to a SATA 6TB storage.
-The System76 Galago Pro is a lot lighter than the previous System76 laptop mentioned, Serval WS.
+This is too upgradable to a SATA 6TB storage.
+The System76 Galago Pro is lighter than the previous System76 laptop mentioned, Serval WS.
 The base model of the Galago Pro tips the scale at a low 1.3kg (2.89 lbs), and the price starts at $950.
-It is a great Linux laptop that comes with many useful features and a much more affordable price.
+It is a great Linux laptop with many valuable features and a much more affordable price.

 4. Purism Librem 13